madsbuch/blog/_posts/2016-10-27-proving-stuff-in-haskell.md

 reason about the software one writes.

 # Final Remarks
-First, a thanks to [Aslan Askarov](aslan askarov) for providing feedback on this article.
+First, a thanks to [Aslan Askarov](http://askarov.net/) for providing valuable feedback on this article.
 It has been incorporated to provide a more coherent article.

 This article was a precursor for a presentation at a [spare time teaching](http://www.sparetimeteaching.dk/about.php) event